Indiana State Police: History

-On July 15, 1921, the Indiana legislature, with approval from the governor, to appoint "all necessary deputies in addition to the present officers of the law" to enforce a newly enacted vehicle registration law.
+On March 11, 1921, "the secretary of state with approval of the governor is hereby given power to appoint all necessary deputies in addition to the present officers of the law" to enforce motor vehicle laws.
 The secretary of state appointed a 16-man Indiana Motor Vehicle Police, becoming the first law enforcement agency in the state to have statewide jurisdiction to enforce traffic laws, although they had only "limited" authority and were only authorized to enforce the "rules of the road" and motor vehicle laws.
 On March 10, 1927, the Indiana legislature created a Bureau of Criminal Identification and Investigation, also under the secretary of state, for the purpose of installing and maintaining "local identification systems for the identification and prosecution of criminals and the investigation of crimes."
 In 1933, the Indiana State Police was formed largely consisting of basically untrained, ill-equipped traffic officers left over from the Motor Vehicle Police.
 The first formal "academy" began July 15, 1935, and consisted of between 80 and 100 candidates.
 It was not until 1976 that the academy graduated its first female troopers.